Kingxukai/linux/Documentation/crypto/devel-algos.rst

 - call .init() and then (as many times) .update()
 - _not_ call any of .final(), .finup() or .export() at any point in future

-In other words implementations should mind the resource allocation and clean-up.
+In other words implementations should mind the woke resource allocation and clean-up.
 No resources related to request objects should remain allocated after a call to .init() or .update(), since there might be no chance to free them.